Bath Spa University remains committed to being an open, diverse and internationally-focused university that welcomes students from around the globe.

 In addition, it was confirmed that current EU students and those who start their studies in September 2019, will be eligible for funding and financial support for the duration of their course on the same basis as is available today.

 The UK Council for International Student Affairs (UKCISA) has a series of short videos relating to the UK’s exit from the EU.

 Brexit and visas

 If the UK reaches a deal with the EU, then EU/EEA students will not need a visa in order to come and study in the UK.
-As long as you are resident in the UK by 31 December 2020, you will be able to travel freely and if you wish to remain in the UK after that date, you will be able to apply for pre-settled/settled status under the EU Settlement Scheme at any point before 30 June 2021.
+As long as you're resident in the UK by 31 December 2020, you'll be able to travel freely, and if you wish to remain in the UK after that date, you'll be able to apply for pre-settled/settled status under the EU Settlement Scheme at any point before 30 June 2021.

-If there is a 'no-deal exit', you will still be able to travel to the UK and begin studying without having to apply for a visa before you travel.
-EEA citizens and Swiss citizens will be able to enter the UK and stay for up to three months during which time they will be able to live, work and study.
+If there's a 'no-deal exit', you'll still be able to travel to the UK and begin studying without having to apply for a visa before you travel.
+EEA citizens and Swiss citizens will be able to enter the UK and stay for up to three months, during which time they will be able to live, work and study.
 Staying in the UK beyond the three-month period will require a visa.

 Full details of the ‘European Temporary Leave to Remain’ application have not yet been released but our immigration advisors will be on hand to support you in making this application, which we expect to be simple and understandable.
 This visa will be for a period of three years, so you will be able to complete your course.